< Go back to skills hub

 7. Technology literacy

-In today’s world of work, the complexity of the tech stack, and expectations surrounding the knowledge and application of systems, are ever-increasing.
+In today’s world of work, the complexity of the tech stack and expectations surrounding the knowledge and application of systems are ever-increasing.

 With millennials and Gen Z now accounting for a large portion of the talent pool, technology literacy has quickly become an expectation and not just a nice-to-have.
-In fact, the Future of Jobs Report reports that,

 “Technology literacy is the third-fastest growing core skill.”